Your Makeup Brushes Are Probably Overdue for a Cleaning—Here's How to Do It

 How to Clean Makeup Brushes Naturally

 If you already have a favorite natural mild soap, shampoo, or face wash, you have a go-to natural makeup brush cleaner.
-If you don't have one at home, we recommend Dr. Bronner's Pure Castile Soap, $15.99, Target.
+If you don't have one at home, try Dr. Bronner's Pure Castile Soap ($13, Amazon).
 Just be sure it is fragrance-free and doesn't contain anything that will irritate your skin, and get to cleaning.

 Cleaning Beauty Sponges

-Makeup sponges and Beauty Blenders, which you can buy for $20 at Sephora, are tiny miracle workers, but they also need a good cleaning from time to time.
+Makeup sponges like Beauty Blenders ($20, Ulta) are tiny miracle workers, but they also need a good cleaning from time to time.
 Again, gentle and mild cleaners are crucial.
 Rinse the sponge under warm water with a tiny bit of cleanser, gently squeeze to remove excess moisture, and let dry.
-Avoid wringing or twisting as this can cause the makeup sponge to break down.
+Avoid wringing or twisting, as this can cause the makeup sponge to break down.

 More Makeup Brush Cleaners

 Baby shampoos, known for their mildness, are also a favorite for cleaning makeup brushes.
 Many baby shampoos use natural ingredients, so if using natural products is a priority for you, look in the baby aisle.
-(We like the Honest Company Shampoo and Body Wash, $8.09, Walgreens.)
+One option is the Purely Sensitive Shampoo and Body Wash ($10, Honest Beauty.)
 You'll often find small bottles of baby shampoo in the travel-size section, so you don't have to find storage space in your bathroom for yet another bulky bottle.

 Some people also like to condition their brushes, which is especially important for natural bristle brushes.
-To do so, turn to baby oil or liquified coconut oil, which sells for $12.99 per bottle at Walgreens, to get the job done.
-Swirl the makeup brush head gently and lightly in a few drops oil.
+To do so, turn to baby oil, such as Organic Body Oil ($10, Honest Company) or liquified coconut oil, like Nutiva Organic Unrefined, Liquid Coconut Oil ($22, Amazon) to get the job done.
+Swirl the makeup brush head gently and lightly in a few drops of oil.
 Rinse with water and gently dab to remove excess moisture and lay flat to dry.

 And of course, there is a wide variety of cleaners made specifically for cleaning makeup brushes.
 If you go this route, read the label, match the cleaner to your type of brush, check out the ingredients list, and always follow the instructions provided by the manufacturer.